 Such a cheque cannot be en-cashed at the cash counter of a bank.
 So it has to only be credited to the payee’s account.

 Gift cheque: Gift cheques are used for offering a presentation on occasion like birthday wedding and such other situations it is available in various denominations.

 Travellers Cheque :It is an instrument issued by a bank for remittance of money form one place to another.

 What a view to speeding up the cheque clearing process both local as well as intercity cheques the reserve bank of India has introduced mechanized cheque processing system using MICR magnetic ink character recognition )technology initially in the four metropolitan cities of Bombay, Calcutta Madras, and New Delhi.

 Meaning of crossing in Cheque :

-Crossing of cheque means drawing two parallel lines on the left hand top corner of cheque.
-Sometime it is done on center of cheque.
+The crossing of cheque means drawing two parallel lines on the left-hand top corner of a cheque.
+Sometimes it is done on the center of the cheque.

-The negotiable instrument act 1881 recognises crossing of cheque .A crossing is direction to paying banker that the cheque should be paid only to the banker and if the banker is named in the crossing only to that baker.The holder of cheque allowed to cash it across the counter.
+The negotiable instrument act 1881 recognizes crossing of the cheque .A crossing is a direction of paying banker that the cheque should be paid only to the banker and if the banker is named in the crossing only to that baker.The holder of cheque allowed to cash it across the counter.